gleam-lang/website/getting-started.md

 ## Installing rebar3

-Gleam uses rebar3, the standard Erlang build tool for its Erlang dependencies.
+When using Erlang based dependencies (such as their web servers and HTTP clients) the rebar3 Erlang build tool may need to be installed.
 Install rebar3 by following the [official rebar3 installation instructions][rebar3-install].